bobbybudnick/SFS-Infrastructure/README.md

 This would possibly allow for seamless internal and external failover.
 This instead has to be done at the server level because servers can have 1 gateway only.
 There is unpredictability with multiple gateways which the multi wan scripts address.
-Tt is unclear how to use routing alone to get a reliable result in all situations.
+It is unclear how to use routing alone to get a reliable result in all situations.
 Could still be done at router but would be redundant.

 3. Management network